GerardClotet/Kuma-Engine/README.md

     - Render
       - Customize render options
       - Normals, vertex, colors, light, wireframe...
+      - Debug mouse picking ray and change color
+      - Debug quadtree AABB

+    - Scene Camera
+      - Customize the camera view options

   - Panel Hierarchy
     - It shows the hierarchy of all game objects that are in the scene

+  - Time Clocks
+    - It shows the scene and the game time

   - Panel Inspector
     - Game object name editor